jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     ModuleNotFoundError: No module named 'list_comprehensions'

-* I will add it to the list of exceptions
+* I add it to the list of exceptions

   .. code-block:: python